dropbox/pytest-flakefinder/README.rst

     pytest --flake-finder --flake-runs=runs

-To find flakes in one test or a couple of tests you can use pytest's built in test selectiong.
+To find flakes in one test or a couple of tests you can use pytest's built in test selection.

 Finding flakes in one test::